authts/oidc-client-ts/docs/oidc-client-ts.api.md

     protected readonly _tokenClient: TokenClient;
     // (undocumented)
     useRefreshToken({ state, timeoutInSeconds, }: UseRefreshTokenArgs): Promise<SigninResponse>;
+    // Warning: (ae-forgotten-export) The symbol "UserInfoService" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    protected readonly _userInfoService: UserInfoService;
     // Warning: (ae-forgotten-export) The symbol "ResponseValidator" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)